Commonwealth of Virginia

 Youth & Veterans Waterfowl Hunting Days

 Statewide.
 Open to Youth 15 years of age and under, Military Veterans (as defined in section 101 of title 38, United States Code) and members of the Armed Forces on active duty, including members of the National Guard and Reserves on active duty (other than for training).
 Participants may harvest the allowed daily bag limit of ducks (see pg.
-13), and other waterfowl, including Atlantic brant, coots, mergansers, gallinules, moorhens, light geese, 1 Canada goose in the Atlantic Population Zone, 3 Canada geese in the Southern James Bay Population Zone and 5 Canada geese in the Resident Population Zone, and 1 tundra swan (if in possession of a tundra swan permit) on the designated days.
-Resident youth aged 12-15, nonresident youth age 15 or under, and Veterans need a valid Virginia hunting license, unless license exempt.
+13), and other waterfowl, including Atlantic brant, coots, mergansers, gallinules, moorhens, light geese, 2 Canada geese in the Atlantic Population Zone and 5 Canada geese in the Resident Population Zone, and 1 tundra swan (if in possession of a tundra swan permit) on the designated days.
+Resident youth aged 12–15, nonresident youth age 15 or under, and Veterans need a valid Virginia hunting license, unless license exempt.
 All hunters participating must be Virginia HIP registered (www.gooutdoorsvirginia.com).
 All youth must be accompanied and directly supervised by an adult at least 18 years of age or older who has a valid Virginia hunting license (unless license exempt).
 The accompanying adult cannot hunt ducks (unless they are a Veteran), but may hunt for those species for which there is an open season.

 Attention Hunters: Migratory Bird Banding Projects